 How a corporation is taxed in Michigan depends on its designation.
 Corporations may be designated as a C corporation, an S corporation, or a nonprofit.

-C corporations are treated as separate entities and must file their own tax returns.
+C corporations are treated as separate entities and must file their own tax returns for business income.
 In addition to this, all shareholders file tax returns for earnings and dividends on their individual tax returns.
 This results in “double taxation.”
 While that might seem less than ideal, there are some benefits to this tax structure, including more flexibility in what can be deducted.

 S corporations are pass-through entities.
-All profits are passed through to the owners, who must pay on their individual income taxes.
+Profits are passed through to the owners, who pay taxes on them on their individual income taxes.
 The corporation itself isn’t first taxed on the profits.

 Nonprofit corporations are exempt from paying federal and state taxes, provided they stay within the rules for nonprofit activity.
 However, anyone drawing a salary from a nonprofit corporation will pay income tax on that salary.